getsentry/sentry-docs/src/wizard/dotnet/xamarin.md

         SentryXamarin.Init(options =>
         {
             options.Dsn = "___PUBLIC_DSN___";
+            // When configuring for the first time, to see what the SDK is doing: options.Debug = true;
-            // Set traces_sample_rate to 1.0 to capture 100% of transactions for performance monitoring.
+            // Set TracesSampleRate to 1.0 to capture 100% of transactions for performance monitoring.
             // We recommend adjusting this value in production. options.TracesSampleRate = 1.0;
             options.AddXamarinFormsIntegration();